corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-integration-tck.md

     quit
     ```

-### Step Eleven: Setting up Corda: Enterprise Edition  and TCK
+### Step Eleven: Setting up Corda Enterprise and TCK

 1. Navigate to the **HSM** directory.